3448 Crown Point Dr.

 - Lifeguard service on weekends in the late spring and early fall, becoming daily throughout the summer.

-- Dogs allowed only on Fiesta Island, which closes at 10pm nightly.
+- Dogs are allowed on Fiesta Island only, which closes at 10:00 p.m. nightly.

 - Surfing, boogie boarding, swimming, kayaking, paddle boarding.